askonomm/dompa/README.md

 ### `update`

-You can update nodes with the `update` method which takes a `Callable`, like so:
+You can update nodes with the `update` method which takes a `Callable` that gets a `Node` passed to it, like so:

 ```python
 from dompa import Dompa